mikecokina/elisa/README.rst

   :align: center

 ``Elisa`` also provides lightcurve fitting method based on `Markov Chain Monte Carlo`.
-Read data output requires the same level of knowledge necessary as in case of radial velocities fitting.
+Read data output requires the same level of knowledge as in case of radial velocities fitting.

 Bellow you can see minimalistic base code which should demonstrate how to use MCMC method and how to read outputs.